 The largest tent which can accommodate 10,000 people is Schottenhamel.
 This is where the first beer of season is poured with much rapture and applause marking the beginning of the ceremony.
 Glöckle Wirt is the smallest tent which can only accommodate 98 people.

 Yes, there is a dress code too; dirndls and trachts.
 While it is not mandatory, not following the dress code might make you feel out of the place since 80% of the people attending the festival are Germans.
-The traditional outfit is a huge part of the whole fanfare.
+The traditional outfit is a huge part of the whole fanfare so make sure you wear the Oktoberfest Germany dress.

 For women, white blouse with colorful dirndl aka colorful flowing skirts is the norm.
 While for guys, it is Lederhosen, a Bavarian-style leather shorts that are slightly above the knee.